Table of Contents

 My secret weapon to my dog's coat perfection

-How did I come up with an idea to use baby shampoo on my dog's coat?
+How did I devise the idea to use baby shampoo on my dog's coat?

-Good question.
-I started using baby shampoo on my canine Anastasia by accident.
-One day I and my Fido were visiting a friend who has kids.
-We were all outside playing in his backyard with his kids, when Anastasia decided it'd be a good idea to knock over the bowl of water we left for her, and roll around in the mud she just made.
+And Anastasia decided it'd be a good idea to knock over the bowl of water we left for her and roll around in the mud she had just made.

 RELATED: Grooming Your Dog at Home